jonathandotchin/jonathandotchin.github.io/_posts/2018/2018-10-02-Online-Services-Services-Programming-Language-Exploration.md

 Represents the ability or ease to learn the language or new features in the language.

-**MUST HAVE** - We are developing online services, which is something new to the vast majority of Far Cry.
+**MUST HAVE** - We are developing online services, which is something new to the vast majority of our team.
 We will most likely tap into new aspect of any language.

 ## Current Knowledge